SLP-Community/SexLab-Wiki/docs/slp/beginners-guide.md

 Animations are the visual content—the movements actors perform during scenes.
 These come in **animation packs** created by various authors.

 ### Animation Packs
 Collections of animations bundled together.
-With P+, these use the **SLSB format** instead of the older SLAL format.
+P+ has moved from the old SLAL packs to SexLab Scene Builder (SLSB) packs.
+These have to either be converted from SLAL or made from scratch.
+A collection of automated conversions is available [here](link pending)

 ### Scenes/Threads
 A "scene" or "thread" is an active animation session.
 P+ can run multiple threads simultaneously.